nealrobbins/liferay-docs/discover/commerce/articles/02-user-segmentation.markdown

 # User Segmentation [](id=user-segmentation)

-User Segmentation allows you to organize users, primarily customers, into groups.
+User Segmentation allows you to organize users into groups.
 This allows price lists, discounts, and other features to be precisely targeted to appropriate segments.

 Segments can be defined in a variety of ways.
 You can select users individually, by role, or select whole organizations or user groups to include.
 You are not